-Amending its prior opinion and broadening its interpretation of the standard for "prior consent" under the Telephone Consumer Protection Act ("TCPA"), the Ninth Circuit Court of Appeals recently held that "[p]ursuant to the FCC ruling, prior express consent is consent to call a particular telephone number in connection with a particular debt that is given before the call in question is placed." In January 2008, the FCC issued a declaratory ruling stating that "prior express consent is deemed to be granted only if the wireless number was provided by the consumer to the creditor ...
+Amending its prior opinion and broadening its interpretation of the standard for "prior consent" under the Telephone Consumer Protection Act ("TCPA"), the Ninth Circuit Court of Appeals recently held that "[p]ursuant to the FCC ruling, prior express consent is consent to call a particular telephone number in connection with a particular debt that is given before the call in question is placed."
+In January 2008, the FCC issued a declaratory ruling stating that "prior express consent is deemed to be granted only if the wireless number was provided by the consumer to the creditor ...

-We use cookies to improve your website experience, provide additional security, and remember you when you return to the website.
+We use cookies and other tracking mechanisms to improve your website experience, provide additional security, and remember you when you return to the website.
 This website does not respond to "Do Not Track" signals.
 By clicking "Accept," you agree to our use of cookies.
-To learn more about how we use cookies, please see our Privacy Policy.
+By using our website, you agree to ourPrivacy Policy.

 Necessary Cookies